Article last updated: February 2018 by Oskar Faarkrog, ISSA Certified Trainer

 In other words, he was skinny-fat.

-(2) Here’s how Harshit looked after about 75 days on my coaching program where he is happy and has achieved the body he initially wanted:
+After about 75 days on my transformation program, Harshit was happy and achieved the summer body he initially wanted:

-I know that many of you reading this are in a similar position to that of Harshit: You have a body you want to change, but you don’t know how.
+I know that many of you reading this are in a similar position to that of Harshit: You are skinny-fat and you want to change, but you don’t know how.

-In this article, I will explain the transformation phases that Harshit went through to build a summer body.
+In this article, I will explain exactly what it means to be skinny-fat and the 2 phases of a skinny-fat transformation that Harshit went through to build his summer body.

 The 2 Phases Of A Skinny-Fat Transformation